mouseandthebillionaire/RAGE/relatedWork.md

 *"Sonic thinking stresses that auditory experience is corporeal.
 Sound are felt before they are interpreted and quantified by listeners.
 Consequently, in sound design, considered as a form of sonic thinking, it is more important to focus on what a sound does, or can do, than on what sound is.* (14)

+### Niedderer, K. "Designing Mindful Interaction: The Category of Performative Object," 2007

+Niedderer's definition of "performative object" is really helpful here.
+This is definitely something that I have been dancing around (even as far back as the inclusion of "design interventions" in curriculum), but having a specific definition for this idea in product design is nice.
+It's notable that she separates out these performative objects from art objects.

+_"For example, the display of a half-full water glass on a shelf would not draw anyone’s attention if it were in a kitchen.
+But if the same glass is called “An Oak Tree” and/or displayed in the context of an (art) gallery, we allow time to notice the glass and its meaning.
+Mindfulness therefore can be created through the institutional context of art, which is “a certain set of coordinated social practices.”
+However, the concern here is with objects that can cause mindfulness in the context of everyday use, and not in the institutional context of art"_ (12)

+I suppose it makes sense that objects meant to be used as products should exist in a different category than those for art's sake, but I'm not sure (especially when we think about where interactive artforms like video-games might fit in with that) I need to spend more time mulling that over.

+Also helpful is this separation of mindfulness into "mindfulness of mindfulness" and "mindfulness of something else"

+_"This shows that mindfulness has two components: one is that of awareness or consciousness per se.
+The other is that of awareness or attentiveness “of something,” (i.e., the phenomenal content).
+One is the frame of mind, while the other is its content."_ (8)

+That splitting of the "frame" and "content" (or form and function) is discussed at length here, and is especially important when she discusses *how* we can cause these mindful interactions.

+_"In this sense, if function implies the preconception of a plan of action and if mindfulness can be caused by a disruption of preconception and the experiences linked to it, then we can conclude that a disruption of function could cause a disruption of this preconception of action and the experi- ences linked to it, and thus cause mindfulness.
+In other words, I argue that a modification of function in the sense of a disruption- of-function can be used to break through patterns of perception and preconception, and to cause mindfulness"_ (10)

+This feels fairly in-line with Khaled's concept of both "disruption over comfort" and "reflection over immersion" and Miller et al's "disruptions."

+Finally, I hadn't heard of Brainball (now [Mindball](https://www.mindball.se/)) before, and this feels like a pretty great example of behavior-switching leading to reflection in a game-like context.
+Though I suppose now the questions is: now that it has become a product on its own and this is the norm, is it sill "subverting expectations?"

+### Sun, P. et al, “Research-Creation as a Generative Approach to Sound Design,” 2021

+A good description of what these projects are, but not really any significant writing on how this changes what we can think about in regards to "generative" approaches to research-creation.
+A bit misleading.

+Do I need a [Shure MV88](https://www.shure.com/en-US/products/microphones/mv88?variant=MV88%252FA) microphone?
+Probably not.
+But I want one...